 The loss and harm caused by fraud in the public sector is very significant.
 The National Fraud Authority Annual Fraud Indicator 2013 showed an estimated annual loss of £2.1 billion to fraud in local government.
-More recently, the Chartered Institute of Public Finance and Accountancy (CIPFA) has estimated that for local authorities in the UK, the total value of fraud detected or prevented in 2017-18 is £302 million.
+More recently, the Chartered Institute of Public Finance and Accountancy (CIPFA) has estimated that for local authorities in the UK, the total value of fraud identified and prevented in 2019-20 is £239.4 million.

 Ipswich Borough Council has a duty to safeguard public funds and operates a zero tolerance policy towards fraud and corruption.
 The Corporate Fraud Team undertakes dedicated fraud prevention, detection, investigation and intelligence gathering activities.